open-telemetry/opentelemetry.io/content/en/docs/specs/status.md

 ensure that they produce the same data when observing common operations, such as HTTP requests.

-To learn more about signals and components, see the specification [Overview](/docs/specs/otel/overview/).
+To learn more about signals and components, see the OTel specification [Overview](/docs/specs/otel/overview/).

 ## Component Lifecycle